Alishad01/Alishad01/README.md

 ## 🔍 About Me

-I'm a passionate tech enthusiast and community builder focused on **AI, ML, and developer education**.
+I'm Ali SHad Naushad a passionate tech enthusiast and community builder focused on **AI, ML, and developer education**.
 Currently in my 4th semester, I love sharing knowledge, building tools that solve real problems, and helping others get started with open source.

 ## 🧠 Tech Stack